 How The General® Can Help

 At The General®, your priorities are our priorities.
-This means affordable rates, superior customer service, and rapid response when you do have a claim.
-If you’re a new driver, we think you will like our coverage so much that you will stay with us for the long haul.
+This means affordable rates, superior customer service, and rapid response times when you do have a claim.
+If you’re a new driver, we think you’ll like our coverage so much that you will stay with us for the long haul.
 Many of our insured are third and fourth-generation customers.
 Their great-grandparents, grandparents, and parents all knew our exceptional service firsthand and passed down their recommendations to the latest new drivers in the family.
+Get a car insurance quote from The General in under two minutes and find a cheap car insurance policy for your new driver today.